Subacute Thyroiditis: Symptoms, Causes And How to Treat

-Subacute thyroiditis is a temporary condition characterized by inflammation of the thyroid gland, leading to the release of excessive thyroid hormones into the bloodstream.
+Subacute thyroiditis, also known as De Quervain's thyroiditis or granulomatous thyroiditis, is a temporary condition characterized by inflammation of the thyroid gland, leading to the release of excessive thyroid hormones into the bloodstream.
 This causes symptoms of hyperthyroidism, followed by a hypothyroid phase as the gland depletes its hormone reserves.

-Causes of Subacute Thyroiditis
+What Causes Subacute Thyroiditis?

-Subacute Thyroiditis vs. Hashimoto's Thyroiditis
+Difference Between Subacute Thyroiditis and Hashimoto's Thyroiditis

-It is essential to differentiate subacute thyroiditis from Hashimoto's thyroiditis, as the treatment and prognosis differ significantly.
 Hashimoto's thyroiditis is an autoimmune condition leading to chronic hypothyroidism, whereas subacute thyroiditis is a temporary inflammatory condition.
-Hashimoto's thyroiditis involves gradual thyroid gland destruction, while subacute thyroiditis involves a transient inflammatory process.

-Symptoms of Subacute Thyroiditis
+What Are the Symptoms of Subacute Thyroiditis?

 Pain and Tenderness